micronDLA/SDK/README.md

 ## Multiple Clusters with input batching
 For simplicity, now assume you have one FPGA and inside it we have two Micron DLA clusters.
 Each cluster can execute its own set of instructions, so we can also batch the input (just like the two FPGA case before).
 The difference is that both clusters share the same main memory in the FPGA card.
+The number of results returned by Compile() will be the total number of results, for both clusters, in this case.
 Following a similar strategy as the two FPGA with input batching example, the following code snippet shows you how to use two clusters to process two images:

 ```python